airbnb/chronon/docs/source/test_deploy_serve/Test.md

 )
 ```

-Once you have marked a particular zipline definition as online and compiled it, you need to upload the relevant `GroupBy`'s data into your KV store.
+Once you have marked a particular Chronon definition as online and compiled it, you need to upload the relevant `GroupBy`'s data into your KV store.

 The following command will generate a table with key-value bytes that's ready for upload to your KV store: